JannikHeusinger/LCZ_neighborhood_generator/README.md

 The sky view factor of the neighborhood can be diagnosed:\
 ![image](https://github.com/user-attachments/assets/0a79cf69-2ee5-4d29-b758-da8a2bc85313)

-And the final input image for Envi-met Spaces can look like this e.g.:\
+And the final input image for Envi-met Spaces can look like this e.g. (note the labels that provide the building heights):\
 ![labeled_height_grid](https://github.com/user-attachments/assets/e4b22cc6-a8aa-4600-9595-726596b0474f)